Chart Color Schemes

 Ryde features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.3% of all households, including 32.9% couples with children, 25.0% couples without children, and 8.8% single parent families.
-Non-family households constitute the remaining 31.7%, with lone person households at 27.5% and group households comprising 4.2%.
-The median household size is 2.4 people, smaller than the Greater Sydney average of 2.7.
+Non-family households make up the remaining 31.7%, with lone person households at 27.5% and group households comprising 4.2% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households